svaarala/duktape/doc/debugger.rst

 * Allow user code to proactively call into Duktape to indicate the transport is broken (beyond calling ``duk_debugger_detach()``).

+However, for some transports it may not be possible to get transport status information without actually attempting a write.
+This may be caused by the nature of the transport or an underlying platform API limitation, for example.
+So, such a transport status callback must be optional, and it may still be necessary to ensure a periodic write (a "keepalive" if nothing else) to detect transport errors in such cases.

 Extend ERR message with a programmatic string error code
 --------------------------------------------------------